 Whether your company decides to donate to a worthy cause supporting the LGBTQ community, host a volunteer day, advocate for legislative change, or more – remember that social media posts are just one part of a meaningful Pride campaign!

-2. Plan a Pride Month Virtual Team Building Experience & Share It on Social Media! – One of Our Favorite Pride Social Media Ideas!
+2. Plan a Pride Month Team Experience & Share On Social Media!

 If your team plans a fun activity to celebrate Pride Month, consider posting a recap on social media!
-You can share your team’s key takeaways, recap any new information that you found surprising, and share how you plan to shift course moving forward, given any new information you may have learned.
+You can share key takeaways, new information you found surprising, and how you plan to shift course moving forward, given any new information you may have learned.

-Our favorite Pride Month team building experience is our brand-new program, Pride is Protest – launching in June 2022!
+Our favorite Pride Month team building experience is our program, Pride is Protest.
 In this fun and inspiring virtual team building session, your crew will learn about the history of Pride Month from the early 1900s to the present day.
 Additionally, you’ll get to see iconic Pride Month locations in Greenwich Village (New York City) as well as the Castro neighborhood of San Francisco.

 Limited dates available for June!
 Learn more and book your Pride Month virtual team building experience here.